frenetic-lang/frenetic/guide/01-Introduction.md

   most of the Ox Platform Reference simply reflects the OpenFlow messages and data types into OCaml.

+  You don't need to read the OpenFlow specification to follow the guide.
+But, if you want to understand OpenFlow in depth, you should read it eventually.

 - [Mininet] (http://mininet.org/walkthrough/)

   You will use the Mininet network simulator to run your controllers.
 We will tell you exactly what Mininet commands to use, so you don't really need to read this.

 [Action]: http://frenetic-lang.github.io/frenetic/docs/OpenFlow0x01.Action.html